 It does NOT matter if you are light skin or dark skin.
 Your skin tone does not make you ugly.
 It’s your ways that make you ugly.

 Feel free to comment below or send me an email anytime.

 La Cracha Handy is a blogger and divorced mother of two sons, ages 16 and 12.
 She is currently working on branding herself as a nonfiction author of marriage and divorce, relationships, and parenting including children with special needs.
-Her first book, Leaving the Hidden Path: Motivational Guidance for Women with Young Kids Considering Divorce, will be released August 2019.
+Her first book, Leaving the Hidden Path: Motivational Guidance for Women with Young Kids Considering Divorce, will be released soon.